Email FacebookTwitterMenu burgerClose thin

 Tips for Handling an Inheritance

 • If you anticipate receiving an inheritance during a marriage and want to maintain it as separate property, consider working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Protecting your retirement savings after a divorce may not be at the top of your mind when you are going through the process of splitting up with your spouse.
 Still, your financial well-being matters, and that includes making sure that your retirement savings are protected.